 Differences Between A Shower Gel, Body Wash, And A Bar Soap

 Shower gels, body washes, and bar soaps cleanse the skin.
-However, there is a difference between all three of them.
+However, there is a difference between all three bath products.

 1. Structure And Texture